-Following the completion of the AntaKori Phase II drilling program, the Company plans to prepare an updated mineral resource estimate in the second half of 2020.
-If the extent of the deposit is largely defined by the Phase II program, the Company would plan to complete a PEA in early 2021.
+Following the completion of the AntaKori Phase II drilling program, the Company plans to prepare an updated mineral resource estimate in Q1 of 2021, with timing subject to when Covid-19 restrictions are lifted.
+If the extent of the deposit is largely defined by the Phase II program, the Company would plan to complete a PEA in 2021.
 If the extent of the deposit is not defined by the Phase II drilling program, additional drilling (Phase III) would occur prior to the completion of the PEA.
 Once the PEA is completed, 1-2 years of infill drilling, metallurgy and other pre-feasibility level field investigations would be completed, leading to a Pre-feasibility Study at the earliest possible date of 2022.
 Completion of all of the Company's objectives is subject to the Risks and Uncertainties listed at the conclusion of this MD&A, including the ability of the Company to raise additional capital in a timely manner.